lwindolf/gedit-plugininstaller/README.md

 # gedit-plugininstaller

-Easy to use plugin installer for GNOME Gedit 3.14+.
-Supports installing plugins and their dependencies from a curated list of Gedit 3.14+ plugins.
+Easy to use plugin installer for GNOME Gedit.
+Supports installing plugins and their dependencies from a curated list of plugins.
 For now it supports only plugins hosted on github.

+Tested to work with Gedit 3.14 - 3.38

+Might work with newer version too!

 ![Plugin Installer Screenshot](https://lzone.de/images/gedit-plugininstaller.png)